OCHA-DAP/hdx-hapi/docs/data_usage_guides/enums.md

 The population status disaggregation provides a framework for the HNO to determine how effectively people in need are being reached.
+Note that "all" does **not** represent a sum over the different status types, but rather a disaggregation, as the same people may be present in multiple groups.

 {{ read_yaml('data_usage_guides/enum_parameters/population_status_parameters.yaml') }}